sedwards2009/extraterm/docs/guide.md

 ![settings_general.png](settings_general.png)

-* **Show Tips** - Sets how often Tips are shown inside new terminals.
-Options are: *Everytime*, *Daily*, and *Never*.
 * **Max.
 Scrollback Lines** - Sets the maximum number of lines the scrollback area (the lines of text which have moved up out of the window) can be before rows are deleted.
 * **Max.
 Scrollback Frames** - Sets the maximum number of frames permitted in the scrollback area before they are deleted.
 * **Automatically copy selection to clipboard** - If this is on, then any selection is automatically copied to the system clipboard.
 * **Close the window after closing the last tab** - If this is on, then the window will automatically close once the last tab has been closed.
 Otherwise the window will remain open.
-* **Reduce graphic effects** - Some graphics hardware and drivers can show incorrect colors in some parts of the Extraterm interface.
-Turning this on will reduce the use of graphic features which may cause trouble.

 ### Mouse Button Actions